bootstrapworld/curriculum/lessons/inequalities1-simple/langs/en-us/slides.md

 The resulting plot shows the number line, with all solution values shaded in blue.
 The 8 numbers provided in the list are shown as green (solution) or red (non-solution) circles.
 A successful input will include 4 solutions and 4 non-solutions, so the image returned will show 4 green dots and 4 red dots.{style="font-size:14pt"}

-@image{images/inequality-works.png, "A picture of an inequality displayed on a number line, with four red dots and four green dots"}
+@image{images/inequality-works.png, "A picture of an inequality displayed on a number line, with four red dots and four green dots"}{width="550"}

 ---
 {layout="Launch"}